eagle-io/docs/source/topics/nodes/index.rst

 	|

+|icon-dash| Dashboard
+	Dashboards allow users to create customised views of their data in visually appealing layouts using animated gauges, charts, lists, maps and other graphical controls.

+.. only:: not latex

+	|

 |icon-attachment| Attachment
 	Attachments include images, documents and other files stored in Eagle.io.
 New attachments can be uploaded manually by a user or acquired via an Attachment Source.
 	Attachments can be added inside Workspaces, Locations, Groups and Attachment Sources.